sparsetech/pine/docs/2-tree-updates.md

 # Tree updates
-## References
+## Referencing nodes
 Pine lets you perform node updates.
-In order to do so, you need to set the `id` attribute on the nodes you would like to reference:
+In order to do so, you need to make the nodes you would like to reference identifiable, for example by setting the `id` attributes:

 ```scala
 val node = html"""